-(4) Important resolutions of Remuneration and Compensation Committee

-Ji tuiit Tesoiuti ions of Remuneration and Compen- oution Committee Meeting Date Proposal content and follow-up processing Resolution result The company's handling of the opinions of the Remuneration and Compensation Committee 2020.03.20 The company's 2019 employee compensation and Board Director compensation distribution case After the chairman consulted all the members present, they all agreed to pass without objection.
+4. Important resolutions of Remuneration and Compensation Committee t resolutions of Remuneration and Compensation ii Committee Meeting Date Proposal content and follow-up processing Resolution result The company's handling of the opinions of the Remuneration and Compensation 2021.03.26 1.
+The company's employee compensation and director compensation distribution plan in the year of 2020.
+After the chairman consulted all the members present, they all agreed to pass without objection.
 The proposal is approved by all the board directors.
-2020.08.07 The company's 2019 Board Director compensation distribution case After the chairman consulted all the members present, they all agreed to pass without objection.
+2021.05.07 1.2021 Annual Salary Adjustment of Managers After the chairman consulted all the members present, they all agreed to pass without objection.
 The proposal is approved by all the board directors.
-2020.12.25 1.
-2019 Manager Remuneration Distribution and 2020 Manager Year-end Bonus Distribution Proposal 2.
-The case of corporate governance personnel change.
-3. Discussion for 2021 annual work plan of the Remuneration Committee After the chairman consulted all the members present, they all agreed to pass without objection.
+2021.08.10 2020 Detailed Case of Remuneration Distribution for Directors After the chairman consulted the members present, they all agreed to pass without objection.
 These three proposals are approved by all the board directors.
-2021.03.26 The company's 2020 employee compensation and Board Director compensation distribution case After the chairman consulted all the members present, they all agreed to pass without objection.
+2021.11.05 The Company's 2021 Annual Salary Adjustment Case for Managers Detailed case for distribution of bonuses for quarterly work assessment of managers in 2021 After the chairman consulted the members present, they all agreed to pass without objection.
 The proposal is approved by all the board directors.
-2021.05.07 The company's 2021 managers' compensation distribution case After the chairman consulted all the members present, they all agreed to pass without objection.
+2021.12.25 Remuneration of managers in 2020 and distribution of year-end bonuses, business performance and quarterly work assessment bonuses in 2021 Discuss the work plan of the company's salary and remuneration committee for the year of 2022 After the chairman consulted the members present, they all agreed to pass without objection.
+The proposal is approved by all the board directors.
+2022.2.24 Revise part of the company's "Remuneration Measures for Directors, Supervisors and Managers" The Company's 2021 Full-time Staff Remuneration and Director Remuneration Distribution Plan Manager's quarterly work assessment bonus distribution plan After the chairman consulted the members present, they all agreed to pass without objection.
 The proposal is approved by all the board directors.